savonet/blog/_posts/2023-02-08-fosdem-2023-takeaway.md

 ### Runtime optimizations

 We are aware that, as the standard library grows, boot time increases.
 We are currently exploring two paths:
-* Caching resolved typechecks, which is what seems to be taking the most time
+* Caching resolved types, which is the step what seems to be taking the most time
 * Pruning the AST before running a script to avoid typechecking and holding unused script code in memory.

 ## What's next?